 15% of the excess where there are three or more relevant children.

-- In cases where the children exercise overnight visits to the absent parent the level of maintenance may be “discounted” by one-seventh if the number of overnight visits exceeds 52 each year, two-sevenths if the number of overnight visits exceeds 104 nights and so on.
+- In cases where the children have overnight visits to the absent parent the level of maintenance may be “discounted” by one-seventh if the number of overnight visits exceeds 52 each year, this increases to two-sevenths if the number of overnight visits exceeds 104 nights and so on.

 £20.00 application fee.
 Parents with care of the relevant child will face a 4% surcharge for use of the collection service.Non-resident parents will pay a surcharge of 20% where the collection service is used.
 In cases where one party has been the victim of domestic abuse they can apply for an exemption from this charge.
 Non-resident parents will be charged where enforcement action is required.
 The current charges include £50.00 where a deduction from earnings Order is made, £200.00- for a lump sum deduction Order and £300.00 for a liability Order.
 There is no ceiling on the collected fees chargeable.

-The CSA fees may be waived for the victim where there has been domestic violence.
+The CMS fees may be waived for the victim where there has been domestic violence.

 Employment Law- Fixed Fees